andrenq/trading/README.md

 -   `GET /quote/dailylist`  : Returns the data from all stocks saved on the database.
 -   `GET /quote/iex/ticker/{ticker,ticker,...,ticker}`  : Returns the data of all stocks listed from the IEX server (coma separated list of tickers).
 -   `POST /quote/tickerId/{ticker,ticker,...,ticker}`  :  Returns the data of all stocks listed from the IEX server (coma separated list of tickers), and saves it into the database
--   `PUT /quote/`  : ManuallUpdates the data for a given stock
+-   `PUT /quote/`  : Manually updates the data of one stock.
--   `PUT /quote/iexMarketData`  : Updates the data for all stocks in the database
+-   `PUT /quote/iexMarketData`  : Updates the data of all stocks saved in the database.

 ### Tader Controller